lgeurts/lgeurts.github.io/_posts/2017-07-11-bunsenlabs-linux-setup-notes-for dell-inspiron-6000.md

 - $ update-alternatives --config python

-will make it possible to switch versions by entering a selection number.
+... makes it possible to switch versions by entering a selection number.

 ***• 6.2.2 Ruby on Rails***